Best Strollers for Disney Theme Parks

 One of the biggest complaints about the 3Dlite, however, was the included parent cup holder.
 The cup holder attaches to one side of the stroller frame, just below the handlebar.
 Reviewers stated that the cup holder is small and doesn’t fit most standard size cups.
 Others noted that the cup holder is flimsy and tended to tip, spilling their drink.

-Why the Summer Infant 3Dlite is the best umbrella stroller for Disney
+Why the Summer Infant 3Dlite Convenience Stroller is the Best Umbrella Stroller for Disney

 Despite a few downsides, the Summer Infant 3Dlite is a fantastic stroller for Disney.
 It does lack some of the ventilation and other features of bigger, more expensive strollers, but is a huge step above typical umbrella strollers.